-- 7.13.4 An increase in bus frequencies will require replanning of services using The Wharf Bus Station in Newbury.
-We will also consider whether enhancements can be made to improve passenger facilities, and how to accommodate any additional stops required in the vicinity, particularly for non-terminating services, perhaps by realigning existing roads. - 7.13.5 Section 5.6 clearly shows that we must look at improving the passenger waiting environment.
-This will be a combination of boarding facilities, shelters and improved lighting.
+- 7.12.4 Given the low level and declining satisfaction with the passenger waiting environment (5.8), we will examine ways to introduce better facilities including more shelters across West Berkshire. - 7.12.5 An increase in bus frequencies will require replanning of services using The Wharf Bus Station in Newbury.
+We will also consider whether enhancements can be made to improve passenger facilities, and how to accommodate any additional stops required in the vicinity, particularly for non-terminating services, perhaps by realigning existing roads.

-7.14 Passenger safety
+7.13 Passenger safety

-- 7.14.1 We will expect that all buses have working CCTV to record images in the event of an incident on board.
-CCTV also covers the Wharf Bus Station in Newbury. - 7.14.2 We have received requests for improved lighting at some bus stops where early morning and evening services stop, and we will look at what can be done at these locations.
+- 7.13.1 We will expect that all buses have working CCTV to record images in the event of an incident on board.
+CCTV also covers the Wharf Bus Station in Newbury. - 7.13.2 We have received requests for improved lighting at some bus stops where early morning and evening services stop, and we will look at what can be done at these locations.
 We will investigate solar panels / battery storage that can be installed in more remote areas as a cost-effective solution.

-7.15 Buses for tourists
+7.14 Buses for tourists

-- 7.15.1 West Berkshire is notable for its large Areas of Outstanding Natural Beauty, and many of its towns and villages are tourist attractions in their own right.
+- 7.14.1 West Berkshire is notable for its large Areas of Outstanding Natural Beauty, and many of its towns and villages are tourist attractions in their own right.
 Hungerford is known for its antiques; Lambourn as a centre for racehorse training and home to several famous jockeys; and Pangbourne as a picturesque village on the River Thames, and home to author Kenneth Grahame.
-There are a number of other attractions too, including: - Falkland Islands Memorial Chapel at Pangbourne College - Ridgeway and Thames Path National Trails along the northern boundary of West Berkshire - Kennet and Avon Canal and River Kennet running the length of the district just south of the A4 - Basildon House (National Trust) and Beale Park Wildlife Centre in Lower Basildon - 7.15.2 In addition there are numerous footpaths, Newbury Racecourse, and many fairs and festivals.
+There are a number of other attractions too, including: - Falkland Islands Memorial Chapel at Pangbourne College - Ridgeway and Thames Path National Trails along the northern boundary of West Berkshire - Kennet and Avon Canal and River Kennet running the length of the district just south of the A4 - Basildon House (National Trust) and Beale Park Wildlife Centre in Lower Basildon - 7.14.2 In addition there are numerous footpaths, Newbury Racecourse, and many fairs and festivals.
 We will produce information to promote bus access where possible, and work with attractors to seek discounted travel for visitors, including places both outside West Berkshire but accessible by a bus originating in the district.

-7.16 Decarbonisation and zero emissions
+7.15 Decarbonisation and zero emissions